maurges/every-rust-gui-library/notes.md

 vgtk dev is stupid, and they both show each other's by the opponent's library.

 ## ribir
-Time spent: two hours on saturday + two hours on sunday + two hours on friday + an hour on saturday + an hour on tuesday
+Time spent: two hours on saturday + two hours on sunday + two hours on friday + an hour on saturday + an hour on tuesday + 1.5 hours on wednesday

 Written on 2024-02-17